GuoLab-UESTC/SCTFA-SNN/README.md

 - MNIST-DVS data

 ## Running Example
-1. running the timeclics.py to split MNIST-DVS dataset into 20 timewindows with 25ms
+1. Running the timeslice.py to split MNIST-DVS dataset into 20 time windows with 25ms;
-2. Train the SCTFA-SNN model by running main.py
+2. Train the SCTFA-SNN model by running main.py.

 ## Citation